-- ples are Cubans and Vietnamese who have left their native countries for political reasons); or - currently resides in Alabama and is an "Entrance," that is, a non-citizen who has been allowed into the United States at the discretion of the United States Government and who has not been issued an Alien Registration Receipt Card.
-(Examples are Cambodian refugees and Haitians.) - Non-Resident Students Eligible for In-State Tuition Rates.
-A student who may be eligible for In-State Tuition rates, whether or not he or she is a resident of Alabama, is one who - is a dependent whose parent(s) or legal guardian has taken full-time permanent employment in Alabama; or - 2. is not a dependent but who holds full-time permanent employment in Alabama or whose non-estranged spouse holds permanent full-time employment in Alabama; or - 3. is incarcerated in a State or Federal correctional institution in Alabama; or - is eligible for in-state tuition in a state contiguous to Alabama which has a reciprocal tuition agreement with the State of Alabama Board of Education; - 5. resides in Lawrence, Lincoln, Wayne, and Giles counties in Tennessee
+- 5. currently resides in Alabama and is an "Entrance," that is, a non-citizen who has been allowed into the United States at the discretion of the United States Government and who has not been issued an Alien Registration Receipt Card.
+(Examples are Cambodian refugees and Haitians.) - B. Non-Resident Students Eligible for In-State Tuition Rates.
+A student who may be eligible for In-State Tuition rates, whether or not he or she is a resident of Alabama, is one who - is a dependent whose parent(s) or legal guardian has taken full-time permanent employment in Alabama; or - is not a dependent but who holds full-time permanent employment in Alabama or whose non-estranged spouse holds permanent full-time employment in Alabama; or - is incarcerated in a State or Federal correctional institution in Alabama; or - 4. is eligible for in-state tuition in a state contiguous to Alabama which has a reciprocal tuition agreement with the State of Alabama Board of Education; - resides in Lawrence, Lincoln, Wayne, and Giles counties in Tennessee